This page explains Live2D terms with images and descriptions.

 A link to the relevant page on the manual website is provided below the text for a more detailed explanation.

-PDF data for printing is also available.
+A PDF file for printing is also available.

-List of Introductory Terms
+List of introductory terms

 - Mesh / ArtMesh

-- Deformer (warp deformer, rotational deformer)
+- Deformer (warp deformer, rotation deformer)